 879 6.
 Conclusions

 880 This study describes a procedure to optimize warning thresholds in HEPS.
 881 We investigated the ability of deterministic and probabilistic NWP mod- 882 els in providing correct flood warnings, and we explored the effects of the 883 notification criteria, namely probability threshold and persistence.
 The fi- 884 nal objective of the study is to device a method to combine several NWP 885 into a grand ensemble in order to outperform the most proficient, individual 886 NWP.
-Our study case is the European Flood Awareness System (EFAS v4), 887 a medium-range continental flood warning system.
+Our study case is the European Flood Awareness System (EFAS v.4), 887 a medium-range continental flood warning system.

 888 The individual analysis of the NWPs demonstrated that probabilistic